-This is a delicious brownie bites recipe from my latest Victoria Classics TEA PLEASURES magazine, one of the Hoffman Publications I feel I cannot live without.
+This is a delicious brownie bites recipe from a Victoria Classics TEA PLEASURES magazine, one of the Hoffman Publications I feel I cannot live without.
 The icing is so shiny and pretty; they will be just as good to admire as enjoy eating.

 - 20 oz Semisweet chocolate, chopped and divided

 - 1/2 cup unsalted butter, cut into pieces

 - 3/4 cup flour

 - Preheat oven to 350°.
 Spray an 8-inch square baking dish with nonstick baking spray with flour; set aside.